excalidraw/excalidraw-blog/content/blog/polygons-and-stars/index.md

 link: https://twitter.com/lipis
 ---

 What makes Excalidraw so great is the simplicity and of course we don't want to start adding more and more features, as this simplicity will be lost.
-What we can do though is to make use of one of our latest feature, which is the library.
+What we can do though is to make use of one of our latest feature: **the library**.

 <!-- end -->